We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 2. Panoramic Views of Vancouver – Love at First Sight

 But the biggest city in British Columbia is more than the beautiful vistas from the airplane windows.
 The views from the Vancouver Lookout are completely different, yet as incredible as the previous ones.
-They enable you to become an insider, an undivided part of the city, slowly rising above the magnificent buildings all the way to the top.
+Standing in an elevator with glass windows that slowly rises above the magnificent buildings to the upper observation point, you feel like an insider, an undivided part of the city.

 “I love this part of Vancouver!” flew out of my mouth probably dozen times in six minutes while the tram was slowly moving up.
 If you have time for only one thing to do in Vancouver, make sure to see this coastal city in western Canada from above.